Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: Conclusion

 In this work we studied Heisenberg-limited quantum phase estimation using a single control qubit.
 In this form of phase estimation, we rely on classical signal processing to extract eigenvalue data from the phase function $g(k)$ in Eq.~\eqref{eq:phase_function}.

 It has been an open question whether these methods can achieve the Heisenberg limit in the case of multiple phases: Ref.~\cite{LT:heisenberg} answered this question up to log factors with a Heisenberg-limited Monte Carlo algorithm, providing a sampling of the spectral function $A(\phi)$ in Eq.~\eqref{eq:spectral_function} from which to estimate the phases.
 In this work we also answered this question in the affirmative exactly with a new adaptive multi-order phase estimation algorithm, for which we prove Heisenberg scaling if the algorithm uses a QEEP phase extraction subroutine.
 We numerically show the performance of this algorithm, also when instead of using a QEEP subroutine, one uses the matrix pencil method to extract phase estimates from the phase function $g(k)$.
+This result complements the previous work discussed in the introduction by closing the question of whether there exists a gap between classical post-processing of phase function data and fully quantum phase estimation.

 In obtaining our results we encountered at least two details of quantum phase estimation that we have not seen discussed in the literature.
 The first is the dense signal limit, Eq.~\eqref{eq:DSL} in Thm.~\ref{thm:heisenberg_limit}: sampling $g(k)$ at {\em all} integer point $k=1,\ldots,K$ is sub-optimal regardless of what method is used to process the data.
 However, we also briefly argued that by picking points among $k=1,\ldots,K$ at random one may go beyond this, and one could interpret this as allowing the results obtained in \cite{LT:heisenberg} in which such randomized choices for $k$ are taken.